bruceiv/pegll/examples/exp/exp.md

 #### *Copyright and Licensing Information :* See end of file.

 ###  **GENERAL DESCRIPTION**
 An originally Egg Parsing grammar created by Aaron Moss ported into the GoGLL grammar to determine if a grammar, under recursive descent, will have exponential runtime.
 Modification of `exp` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/exp.egg) to test an example grammar with possible exponential runtime under recursive descent.

 ### **`exp` Grammar Guide**
-NEED TO FINISH ONE GRAMMAR IS WORKING
+NEED TO FINISH ONCE GRAMMAR IS WORKING
+- removed newline escape since handled by GoGLL
+- can only have non-terminals in semantic rules
 See the [grammar for details.](../../gogll.md)

 ### **STATUS ON GRAMMAR**
-#### *Markdown File Creation:* Not working
+#### *Markdown File Creation:* Working
-#### *Parser Generated :* Incomplete
+#### *Parser Generated :* Complete
 #### *Test File Creation:* Incomplete
 #### *Testing Results:* Unknown
 ```
 package "exp"

-S : A '\n' ;

-A : 'a' A 'b'
-  | 'a' A 'c'
+S1 : aa S1 bb
+  | aa S1 cc
   | empty ;

+aa : 'a' ;
+bb : 'b' ;
+cc : 'c' ;

 ```
-#
 ### **COPYRIGHT AND LICENSING INFORMATION**
 **Copyright 2021 Brynn Harrington and Emily Hoppe**